Micro Wedding DIY Guide

 I was married in a small town in Southwest Colorado, so some of the vendor options were limited (re: really expensive), so we opted to DIY a few things: food and beverage (yep!), flowers, invitations, and music.
 Here's how it went:

-Invitations: we created a simple invite with Canva and texted it to our friends and family.
+We created a simple invite with Canva and texted it to our friends and family.
 We only invited 50 people, and with most of those being couples, we only had to manage a few texts each.
-Easy peasy.

 DIY wedding projects can be a fantastic way to add a personal touch to your special day and save some money.
 However, it's essential to consider the time, skill, and cost involved before jumping into a DIY project.
 There are also alternatives to DIY, such as online courses, that can provide professional expertise while still staying within your budget.
 Ultimately, the most important thing is to enjoy the process of planning and creating your dream wedding, whether that involves DIY projects or not.